 To preserve user autonomy, visualize data more effectively, and encourage effortless interaction, users should be able to choose which apps to display and arrange them in a way that suits their workflows.
 That’s where having a modular software infrastructure consisting of multiple applets providing a concise view of your data comes in.
 In the end, you have a fully-realized product at your disposal that simplifies integration and implementation for your development teams while helping end users enjoy a user-friendly and fully customizable experience.

-Finsemble by ChartIQ provides a fully consolidated desktop workspace.
+Finsemble - our smart desktop platform - provides a fully consolidated desktop workspace.
 Powered by desktop microservices, Finsemble delivers a unified user interface and can adapt and scale to perfectly suit any workflow or asset class.
 It easily integrates into your existing software stack and brings together data from legacy, modern or third-party apps.
-Request you demo now to get started.
+Request your demo now to get started.